vulpemventures/synthetic-asset-smart-contract/covenant-code.rst

    // For the sake of brevity, we do not check here that output at index 1 sends
-   // the full collateral to the Issuer's cold storage address.
+   // the full collateral to the issuer's cold storage address.
    // We recommend to implement this check though, as a defence-in-depth measure.

    // stack: